OpenEvalProject/evals/manuscripts/elife-66627/v2/manuscript.md

 ## Materials and methods

-## Plant material and growth conditions
+### Plant material and growth conditions

 Arabidopsis thaliana (L.) Heynh. plants of Columbia-0 accession were used for all experiments and grown as described previously (Suer et al., 2011). pxy-4 (SALK_009542, N800038) mutants were ordered from the Nottingham Arabidopsis Stock Centre (NASC).
 Plant lines carrying IRX3pro:CLE41 and 35Spro:CLE41 transgenes (Etchells and Turner, 2010) were kindly provided by Peter Etchells (Durham University, UK).
 PXYpro:ECFP-ER (pPS19) and SMXL5pro:EYFP-ER (pJA24) reporter lines expressing fluorescent proteins targeted to the endoplasmatic reticulum (ER) were described previously (Agusti et al., 2011a; Wallner et al., 2017).
 After sterilization, seeds were stratified for 2–3 d in darkness at 4°C. Plants were then grown at 21°C and 60% humidity.
 To check PXYpro:CFP/SMXL5pro:YFP activities, 27- or 39-d-old seedlings were used.
 27-d-old seedlings were grown on plates in short-day conditions (10 hr light and 14 h darkness).
 39-d-old seedlings were grown on soil in short-day conditions for 21 d and then moved to long-day conditions (16 hr light and 8 hr darkness) for 18 d.

-## Confocal microscopy
+### Confocal microscopy

 Hypocotyls were isolated and cleaned from surrounding leaf material using razor blades (Classic Wilkinson, Germany).
 The cleaned hypocotyls were mounted in 7% low melting point agar (Sigma-Aldrich, St. Louis, MO) in water and sections were generated using a vibratome (Leica VT1000 S).
 For monitoring hypocotyl development, the developmental gradient in hypocotyls of 27-d-old plate-grown plants (stages 1–3 shown in Figure 3—figure supplement 1A–C, E–G, I–K and Figure 3—figure supplement 2A–C, E–G, I–K) was employed: the lower region close to the hypocotyl-root boundary was taken as the youngest stage (stage1), the middle region as stage 2, and the upper region close to the cotyledons as stage 3.
 As stage 4, sections from the middle region of 39-d-old plants grown on soil were taken, which are shown in all other images displaying confocal analyses.
 For Figure 4—figure supplement 2A and B, 75-µm-thick sections from soil-grown 32-d-old plants were stained for 60 min with 0.1% w/v Direct Yellow 96 (Sigma-Aldrich, S472409-1G) diluted in ClearSee (Ursache et al., 2018) (10% w/v xylitol, 15% w/v sodium deoxycholate, 25% w/v urea), washed three times with ClearSee and mounted in ClearSee on microscope slides.
 For other experiments, 60-μm-thick sections were stained for 5 min with 0.1% w/v Direct Red 23 (Sigma-Aldrich, 212490-50G) diluted in water, washed three times with water, and mounted in water on microscope slides.
 For analyzing the fluorescent markers, a Leica SP8 or Stellaris 8 (Leica, Germany) confocal microscope was used.
 Different fluorescence protein signals were collected in different tracks.
 YFP was excited at 514 nm, and emission was collected at 522–542 nm.
 CFP was excited at 458 nm, and the signal emission was collected at 469–490 nm.
 The Direct Red 23-derived signal was excited at 495 nm, and emission was detected at 558–649 nm.
 The Direct Yellow 96-derived signal was excited at 488 nm, and emission was detected at 500–540 nm.
 For qualitative comparisons, 5–10 samples for each sample type were included and repeated at least twice.
 Please be aware that depending on variations in staining intensity, sometimes cell walls of vessel elements appear white in the provided images due to the overlap of signal from Direct Red 23 staining and autofluorescence captured during PXYpro:CFP detection (e.g., see Figure 3—figure supplement 2D).

-## Ilastik cell-type counting
+### Ilastik cell-type counting

 For cell-type classification and quantification, sections were produced from 42-d-old plants as previously described (Suer et al., 2011).
 The xylem area was cropped manually from histological images of wild-type and pxy mutant.
 The Ilastik toolkit (Sommer et al., 2011) was used for image segmentation and cell-type classification (https://www.ilastik.org).
 With a training set, the pixel classification workflow was trained to distinguish cell walls from the background.
 After segmentation, the object classifier was then trained to split the resulting objects into four groups – xylem vessels, xylem fibers, xylem parenchyma, and unclassified objects.
 The resulting classifier was then applied to all cropped images.
 For each image, cell-type data were extracted using Python.
 11–12 plants each for wild-type and pxy mutants were compared in two independent experiments.

-## VirtualLeaf simulations
+### VirtualLeaf simulations

 Simulations were performed as recommended previously (Merks et al., 2011).
 To be able to see established models in action, the VirtualLeaf software was installed according to the following instructions described in Appendix 1 and as described previously (Merks and Guravage, 2013).
 All simulations within Models 1–4, respectively, were conducted for the same VirtualLeaf time duration and repeated at least 10 times to account for the stochastic nature of the tissue simulations (for details on simulations in VirtualLeaf, see section ‘Description of the VirtualLeaf simulations’ in Appendix 1).
 Dilution of the modeled variables due to growth has been omitted.

-## Splitting the result of VirtualLeaf simulations into bins
+### Splitting the result of VirtualLeaf simulations into bins

 After a VirtualLeaf simulation was completed, the resulting xml template was stored.
 To analyze the distribution of chemicals* in such a template along the radial axis, we produced a Python script named “Cambium_bins_calculation.ipnb.”
 Within the script, it was possible to indicate the path to the xml file, and the script produced two.csv files – one with a table containing data about each cell and another with information about averages across the requested bin number.
 Cells were sorted into bins based on the cells’ Euclidean distance from the center of the tissue, which was defined as the average of the x- and y-coordinates of all the cells in the tissue.

-## Parameter estimation and exploration of the parameter space
+### Parameter estimation and exploration of the parameter space

 To estimate the model parameters and, at the same time, investigate the parameter space, we performed a large set of simulations with randomized parameters to identify feasible parameter combinations.
 In particular, we employed a combination of Python and shell scripting to set up the parameter sets, run the simulations, and analyze the results.
 To generate the parameter sets, we followed the tutorial using the Python library xml.etree.Elementree as described (Antonovici et al., 2022).
 The search intervals were defined based on the manually determined parameter values of Model 3A: the search interval was set between 1/3 and 3 times the original value.
 The individual parameter sets were then simulated for a duration of t_simulated = 2,200 steps on a computing cluster (Linux, 64-bit).
 The resulting xml leaf was then analyzed based on tissue size and proportions.
 Based on in planta observations (Sankar et al., 2014), we determined that the simulation should result in 24% cambium, 10% xylem, and 65% phloem cells.
 As all tissues are equally important, we used a weighted least-squares scoring function to compare the experimentally measured tissue ratios with the model simulations.
 We added a term for the total number of cells to favor parameter sets that resulted in tissue growth.
-Altogether, this resulted in the following scoring function:x=10.01(0.1−fractionxylem)2+10.05676(0.24−fractioncambium)2+10.4225(0.65−fractionphloem)2+(1−totalcells/3000)2
+Altogether, this resulted in the following scoring function:

+$$
+x_{}=\frac{1}{0.01}(0.1−fraction_{xylem})^{2}+\frac{1}{0.05676}(0.24−fraction_{cambium})^{2}+\frac{1}{0.4225}(0.65−fraction_{phloem})^{2}+(1−totalcells/3000)^{2}
+$$

 As we were interested in obtaining simulations with an active cambium, we discarded simulations that resulted in hypocotyls* with less than 300 cells* in total and with cambium cells less than 30.
 We further eliminated any parameter sets with pronounced edge instability.

-## Exploration of stiffness
+### Exploration of stiffness

 To explore the effects of stiffer (i.e., less flexible) xylem cell walls and epidermis cell walls as represented by the perimeter stiffness, we slightly modified the VirtualLeaf code so that it was possible for λL (the ‘cost’ of deviation of the wall element’s length from the target length) to assume cell-type-specific values.
-More specifically, we defined a new parameter named cellwallstiffness, and set λL = cellwallstiffness according to the experimentally determined cell wall thickness as a proxy for cell wall stiffness.
-We then ran the model with different ratios of cellwallstiffness compared to the normal parameter value, while maintaining the same tissue configuration used for the other simulations done within this study.
+More specifically, we defined a new parameter named $cellwallstiffness$, and set λL = $cellwallstiffness$ according to the experimentally determined cell wall thickness as a proxy for cell wall stiffness.
+We then ran the model with different ratios of $cellwallstiffness$ compared to the normal parameter value, while maintaining the same tissue configuration used for the other simulations done within this study.
 The values chosen for the parameter were 0.1-, 0.5-, 1-, 5-, and 10-fold change for both tissues of interest and 50-fold change for xylem*.
 We replicated each run 30 times.
 We further repeated the analysis of different stiffness regimes while varying other cell wall dynamic parameters by ±50%, that is, the target element for cell wall elements and the yielding threshold for the introduction of new cell wall elements (for n = 10 simulations per parameter combination).

 To study the proliferation trajectory of cells, we performed for every lineage a linear regression of the centers of mass for the cells belonging to that lineage and used the coefficient of determination (R2) as proxy for proliferation trajectory of the lineage.
 We next tested for median differences among the R2 distribution under each stiffness regime using the Kruskal–Wallis (KS) test, and performed the Dunn test to determine differences among groups in case of significant KS.
 Before performing the KS, we subsampled the data to maintain the same number of samples across stiffness values and bootstrapped the samples to obtain robust median estimators and confidence intervals.